joeybernard/jekyll-now/about.md

 ### More Information

-I have degrees in hysics and computer science.
+I have degrees in physics and computer science.
 My day job is with ACENET, a regional partner of Compute Canada, where I help faculty and grad students with computational problems.
-On the side, I used to write a column for Linux Journal and I currently write a column for Linux User & Developer.
+On the side, I write a column for Linux Journal and also a column for Linux User & Developer.

 ### Contact me